NASA Science Data Overview

 Current Data Activities and Efforts

-To continue to be on the forefront of groundbreaking scientific discovery, NASA Science is developing a new SMD-wide Strategic Plan for Scientific Data and Computing that will be implemented across the four Science divisions.
-The Science Data Management Working Group (SDMWG), a team comprised of representatives from each of the SMD divisions, is working to make Science data more accessible.
+To continue to be on the forefront of groundbreaking scientific discovery, NASA Science has developed a new SMD-wide Strategic Plan for Scientific Data and Computing that will be implemented across the four Science divisions.
+To inform development of this report SMD collected community input through multiple mechanisms.
+Additional information on these efforts is below.

 - Archives Processing and Data Exploitation Meeting over the course of two days in August of 2018, brought together members of the science community at NASA’s Glenn Research Center to discuss archives processing and data management.
 The workshop’s primary goal was to bring thought-leaders from Earth Science, Astrophysics, Heliophysics, Planetary Science, and High-End Computing together to discuss similarities, differences, and challenges that each division faces to help shape SMD’s strategy around scientific data and computing.